Panic attack: Treatment

 Panic disorder is usually effectively managed with a variety of interventions, including pharmacological treatment with medication, and psychological therapies.
 The focus on management of panic disorder involves reducing the frequency and intensity of panic attacks, reducing anticipatory anxiety and agoraphobia, and achieving full remission.

-Most panic attacks will resolve spontaneously within a course of 20 to 30 minutes without interference.
+A panic attack usually starts abruptly, peaks within about 10 minutes and lasts 20 to 30 minutes, rarely more than an hour, after which the symptoms fade either quickly or gradually.
 However, benzodiazepines, specifically alprazolam and clonazepam, are frequently prescribed for panic disorder due to their quick onset of action and good tolerability.
 But because they take about 45 minutes to start working, they are not usually effective for ending a current, on-going attack.
 However, when clonazepam (which has a long half-life) is taken every 12 hours at a proper dose, it can prevent new panic attacks from starting.
 Additionally, deep breathing techniques and relaxation can be used and are occasionally found to be helpful while the person is experiencing a panic attack or immediately after as a way to calm oneself.
-Some maintaining causes include avoidance of panic-provoking situations or environments, anxious or negative self-talk ("what-if" thinking), mistaken beliefs (e.g., thinking one's symptoms are harmful or dangerous), and withheld feelings.
+Factors that maintain panic include avoidance of situations associated with attacks, anticipatory anxiety about having another one, and catastrophic misinterpretation of bodily symptoms as a sign of imminent harm such as a heart attack or suffocation.

-Cognitive behavioral therapy (CBT) and Clonazepam (every 12 hours) may have the most complete and longest duration of effect, followed by specific selective serotonin reuptake inhibitors (SSRIs) and CBT.
+Cognitive behavioral therapy (CBT) and clonazepam (every 12 hours) may have the most complete and longest duration of effect, followed by specific selective serotonin reuptake inhibitors (SSRIs) and CBT.
 Some research suggests that CBT is more effective at gaining coping skills than at effecting true panic cessation.
 A 2009 review found positive results from therapy and medication and a much better result when the two were combined.
 Even though there are modern medications to make short-term benefits to the patients life, long-term medication for panic disorder is not always utilized.
 There is however, a method that is proven to be most effective in long-term treatment which is to combine different treatment styles.
 These different styles include both clonazepam or antidepressants, and CBT therapy.